MahendraMurari/AI-job-search-resume-automation/README.md

 The final application decision stays human-reviewed.
 The workflow prepares job-specific resume drafts and organized links, but it does not submit applications automatically.

+## Why I Built This

+When applying for AI and ML roles, two steps usually take the most time: finding roles that actually match my profile and tailoring my resume to each job description.

+Manually preparing 20 targeted applications can easily take 3 or more hours because each role needs to be reviewed, matched against my experience, tracked for duplicates, and followed by a resume update.
+I built this workflow to reduce that repetitive work while still keeping the final review and application decision in my control.

+With this automation, the workflow can prepare a batch of targeted jobs, generate job specific resume drafts, organize the PDF outputs, and send a review email in around 20 minutes.
+That makes it easier to handle 20 to 40 quality applications more consistently without spending most of the day on searching, formatting, exporting, and tracking.

 ## Problem It Solves

 Manually applying to jobs is repetitive and time-consuming.
 Each role usually requires reading the job description, identifying relevant keywords, tailoring resume content, exporting a clean PDF, tracking whether the job was already processed, and organizing application materials.